 Clearly, there’s still a lot to learn about aged tea, including the potential health benefits of pu-erh.
 If you’re eager to join the movement and taste the difference for yourself, you’re probably already wondering where to buy aged tea or, more particularly, where to buy pu-erh.

-As a handcrafted aged company specializing in aged teas, we’re eager to continue learning and experimenting to create the most delicious teas you’ve ever had the pleasure of sipping.
-The best way to start experiencing the complex, mellow flavors of these carefully considered teas is to try one of our curated sets or check out the collections we’ve mentioned throughout this discussion of aged tea.
+As a handcrafted aged company specializing in aged teas, we’re eager to continue learning and experimenting to find the best teas you’ve ever had the pleasure of sipping.
+The best way to start experiencing the complex, mellow flavors of these carefully selected teas is to try our bestseller 11-year-old ripe pu'er or check out the collections we’ve mentioned throughout this discussion of aged tea.